 Comprehensive outpatient rehabilitation services

-Our rehab specialists offer functional capacity evaluations and provide a range of rehab services, including physical, occupational, balance and aquatic therapies, to promote recovery and build strength and skills.
+Our rehab specialists provide a range of rehab services, including physical, occupational, balance and aquatic therapies, to promote recovery and build strength and skills.

 Our rehab center offers physical therapy to helps patients correct and prevent short- or long-term movement issues that affect the ability to function in everyday activities.
 Our expert physical therapists employ a variety of advanced techniques to help reduce our patients' pain and increase their strength, mobility and flexibility.

 Occupational therapy (OT) helps increase independence by restoring the skills needed for daily activities and self-care.
 OT is also used to help patients adapt to impairments or disabilities and prevent further illness and injury.